 Below is a series of images of the Overs rebuilt CFIIIs with accompanying text.
-This piano was rebuilt in 2011 and is for sale for the FOB sum of A$135,000 (plus 10% GST for Australian customers).
+This piano was recently rebuilt and is for sale for the FOB sum of A$116,000 (plus 10% GST for Australian customers).
 This concert grand was rebuilt with design improvements which are consistent with Overs' new grand pianos, including a revised bass scale (first designed by Ron Overs for a rebuilt Steinway model D in 1989 and has been used many times since - this Yamaha CF has the same bass-section speaking lengths as a Steinway D).
-The sound board has revised impedance to improve sustain, and the string terminations have been revised to improve tonal clarity.
+Overs revised the soundboard impedance to improve sustain, and the treble-section string terminations have been revised (shortened) to improve tonal clarity.
 The action was fitted with a set of custom bored and balanced Abel premium hammers during its extensive rebuild.
 This instrument looks, feels and sounds like it is in absolutely new condition inside and out.

-While this is not a cheap piano compared to other rebuilt grand pianos, it is an absolute bargain when compared to new concert grands from the serious manufacturers.
+While this is not a cheap piano compared to other rebuilt concert grand pianos for sale, it is an absolute bargain when compared to new concert grands from the serious manufacturers.

 No piano image porfolio would be complete without an image of the fallboard face and keyboard with brand name.